Genetic Counseling Frequently Asked Questions

 When will I be notified if I am offered an interview?
 Invitations for interviews are generally emailed in mid-February.

 When do interviews take place?
 Interviews are scheduled on Mondays, Wednesdays and Fridays throughout the month of March and in early April.
-Applicants will be instructed to call the Genetic Counseling Department office to schedule an interview.
+Invited applicants will be instructed to call the Genetic Counseling Department office to schedule an interview.

 When will I be notified whether I've been accepted to the program?
 There is a universal acceptance date for all Genetic Counseling programs approved by the Association of Genetic Counseling Program Directors (AGSPD).
 This date is usually the last Monday in April.